odukjung/Auto-Wine-Upgrade/README.md

 Auto Use Wine.</br>

 # Features
-- Auto Use Wine in added zones and only when entering combat.
+- Auto Use Wine in added zones and only when entering combat
+- Auto Use Wine when buff <= 60 sec and incombat

 # Commands
 ```